gluonhiggs/QuantumCompiler/README.md

 The paper presents the following problems:

-[x] Training neural networks for approximate a single-qubit gate [] Quantum compiling by rotation operators
+[x] Training neural networks for approximate a single-qubit gate

+[] Quantum compiling by rotation operators

 [] Quantum compiling by the HRC efficiently universal base of gates

+Note: [x] means the problem has been solved.
 ## Installation

 Clone the repository and open it with VSCode.
 Press `Ctrl+Shift+P` on Windows or `Cmd+Shift+P` on MacOS to open the command palette.
 Then type `Open the Folder in Container` and select the repository folder.
 This will open the repository in a Docker container with all the necessary dependencies installed.